dmulyalin/ttp/docs/source/Match Variables/Patterns.rst

 ------------------------------------------------------------------------------
 ``{{ name | ORPHRASE }}``

-In many cases data that needs to be extracted can be either a single word or a phrase, the most prominent example - various descriptions, such as interface descriptions, BGP peers descriptions etc. ORPHRASE allows to match and extract such a data.
+In many cases the data to extract can be either a single word or a phrase — the most common example being interface or BGP peer descriptions.
+ORPHRASE matches and extracts either form.

 **Example**